 In recent years, several studies have found that licorice may also influence hormone levels, potentially leading to a decline in testosterone over time.

-Keep in mind that this applies to licorice root rather than licorice candy, which often doesn’t contain any licorice root.
+It’s also important to note that this applies to licorice root rather than licorice candy, which often doesn’t contain any licorice root.

-Flaxseed is packed with heart-healthy fats, fiber and various important vitamins and minerals.
+Flaxseed is packed with heart-healthy fats, fiber, and various important vitamins and minerals.

 However, more large-scale studies are needed to further evaluate the effects of flaxseed on testosterone levels.

 Flaxseed is high in lignans and omega-3 fatty acids, both of which may be associated with reduced testosterone levels.

 Plus, some studies have found that regularly consuming trans fats from sources like processed foods could decrease testosterone levels.